nipphittt17/Spotify-ArtistSong-Analysis/README.md

 3. Tracking song popularity by released year, including average values and the top track for each year.
 4. Analyzing key, mode, and time signature distributions.
 This was done for all tracks and each album.
 5. Examining average duration, loudness, and tempo.
 This analysis was conducted for all tracks and each album.
-6. Inspecting acousticness, energy, and danceability.
+6. Inspecting average acousticness, energy, and danceability.
 This analysis was conducted for all tracks and each album.

 The SQL scipt for this data analysis can be found in [here](track_analyze.sql).